Que hacer en londres antes de irte

 Tower Bridge, icon and symbol of the city of London.

-You can visit inside, purchasing your ticket beforehand , and you can go through the upper corridors, with glass floors (not suitable if you are afraid of heights).
+You can visit the inside by purchasing your ticket in advance , and you can walk through the upper corridors, which have glass floors (not suitable if you are afraid of heights).

-If you want to see it from the outside, and you want to visit it when it opens, you can check the days and time that it will be open, to plan your visit at those times.
-Whenever we can, we coincide our tour of London through the centuries with the opening of the bridge.
+If you'd like to see it from the outside and visit it when it opens, you can check the days and times it will be raised to plan your visit around those times.
+Whenever possible, we time our London Through the Ages tour to coincide with the bridge's opening.

 2. TOWER OF LONDON

-One of the oldest buildings in this city and a very clear emblem.
+One of the oldest buildings in this city and a clear emblem.

-When we are asked what activity or monument is worth paying for, we always say the Tower of London.
+When people ask me what activity or monument is worth paying for, I always say the Tower of London.

-You can buy your ticket here , inside you will discover a lot, a lot of history and the opportunity for a Yeoman Warder to give you a tour.
+You can buy your ticket here , inside you'll discover a lot of history and the opportunity to be toured by a Yeoman Warder.

-If you don't go in, at least come outside and find out a little about what you're seeing (or come on our tour and we'll tell you about it).
+If you don't go inside, at least go outside and learn a little about what you're seeing—you'll be amazed (or come on the London Through the Ages tour, and I'll tell you all about it).

 3. BOROUGH MARKET

-Street markets are the most typical and unmissable thing in London, there are many, some more famous (like Notting Hill or Camden) and others not so recognized, like the neighborhood ones.
+Street markets are the most typical and unmissable part of London.
+There are many, some more famous (like Notting Hill or Camden) and others not as well-known, like the neighborhood ones.

-So you have to visit yes or yes, and what better than the oldest in London , with more than a thousand years of history, central, photographic and with a lot of good, quality food, from all over the world.
+So you have to visit one, and what better than the oldest in London , with more than a thousand years of history, centrally located, photographic, and with lots of good, quality food from all over the world.

 Their schedules :